testsigmahq/testsigma-docs/src/pages/docs/collaboration/assign-projects.md

 ---
 title: " Assign Projects to Users"
-meta_desc: "How to assign projects to a user in Testsigma."
+metadesc: "How to assign projects to a user in Testsigma."
+noindex: false
 order: 3.2
 page_id: "Assign Projects to Users"
 warning: false